ricecake88/ricecake88.github.io/_posts/2018-06-01-trials_and_tribulations_-_cli_gem_project.markdown

     end
 end
 ```
-After moving the methods to the Helper Module and moving the current_month_year and date_of_next_Friday class methods to the Helper module, I decided I could further compact listing the movies into one method and pass the curated arrays to the function as opposed to having multiple methods in the CLI class that processed the data, resulting in more readable code that would only do "one thing".
+After moving the methods to the Helper Module and moving **#current_month_year** and **#date_of_next_Friday** class methods to the Helper module, I decided I could further compact listing the movies into one method and pass the curated arrays to the methods as opposed to having multiple methods in the CLI class that processed the data, resulting in more readable code that would only be tasked on doing "one thing".

 ```
-def list_movies(movieArray)
+def list_movies(movie_array)
-		if movieArray.length != 0
+		if movie_array.length != 0
-				movieArray.each_with_index do |movie, index|
+				movie_array.each_with_index do |movie, index|
 						puts "#{index+1}. #{movie.month} #{movie.date} #{movie.name}"
 				end
-				sub_movie_menu(movieArray)
+				sub_movie_menu(movie_array)
 		else
 				puts "There are no upcoming movies for this time frame." end